wesleygrimes/angular-routing-best-practices/README.md

 ## Background

-The following represents a pattern that I've developed at my day job after building several enterpirse Angular applications.
+The following represents a pattern that I've developed at my day job after building several enterprise Angular applications.
 While most online tutorials do a great job laying out the fundamentals, I had a hard time locating articles that showed recommended conventions and patterns for large and scalable applications.

 With this pattern you should have a clean and concise organization for all routing related concerns in your applications.